Your online survey is written, programmed, and ready to go - but before sending it into fieldwork, have you properly tested it?

 This is another quick and easy step.
 After programming, the online survey re-read all questions and answers to ensure there are no spelling and grammatical errors.

 It'd be a drag to pause fieldwork to make a simple fix like this!

-Oftentimes, market research teams have a standard format that can be adjusted based on the type of survey.
-On this step for testing your survey, check the font, font size, bolding, use of colors, use of buttons (previous/next/submit) and/or progress bars, logos, and background images.
+In this step for testing your survey, also check the font, font size, bolding, use of colors, use of buttons (previous/next/submit), and/or progress bars, logos, and background images.

-Usually these messages are short and do not allow the option for respondents to review their answer to the prior question.
+Usually, these messages are short and do not allow the option for respondents to review their answers to the prior question.

 Quick reminder!
 Before you start testing the online version of your survey, make sure to add the survey end page (AKA the survey thank you page).

 When programming a survey this is typically one of the final steps.